vtlanglois/Windows-98-UI/README.md

 ## What is this?

-This is a Next.js/React repo for my UIs demos built using [7.css](https://github.com/jdan/98.css)
+This is a Next.js/React repo for my UI demos built using [7.css](https://github.com/jdan/98.css)

 ## Goals